 But one should develop their attacking skills not only to be respected: it is beneficial and necessary for chess improvement.
 Better attacking skills can compensate for weaknesses in the other aspects of chess.
 This works especially well for tacticians.
 But even if you are a positional player, you still will quite frequently get into situations where you have to play energetically.
 Sometimes going for an attack is the only correct plan in a position.
 Moreover, the attack in chess often comes as the result of a good strategy; it is the final point.
 That means the outcome of most of the games often depends on the player’s ability to attack.

 Great attacking skills will make you a dangerous opponent for everyone.
-It will help scoring more points and win games faster.
+It will help score more points and win games faster.
 Apart from that, it is more interesting and fun to play attacking chess, at least from time to time.

 So everyone should train their attacking skills to be more successful over the board and here are 10 ways how to do that.